 Digging for Gold

 I felt like I was back in 4th grade again.
 Jesse and I decided to bunk our beds so we would have more space for people to hang out in our room my senior year of college.
 Since it was his idea, Jesse volunteered to have the top bunk so I didn't have to exert energy in jumping up to the upper echelons every night.
-Honestly, it wasn't as bad as I originally thought it would, except for the couple times Jesse fell off of his bed in the middle of the night and nearly gave me a heart attack, but that's a different story for another blog.
+Honestly, it wasn't as bad as I originally thought it would be, except for the couple times Jesse fell off of his bed in the middle of the night and nearly gave me a heart attack, but that's a different story for another blog.

 Everyday I would try to look for an excuse to write someone off.
 I did this as a mechanism to protect myself: If I could notice the shortcomings of others, I felt better about my own.
 That night, talking through something we did not want to talk through, we decided to made a promise to each other.